xames3/smart/docs/source/index.rst

 I'm **Akshay** (/uh-k-ʃ-æ/), an AI Engineer, student researcher, and an educator dedicated to the intersection of technology and learning.
-This corner of the internet primarily serves both as a digital portfolio, showcasing my work and a space where I share my learning and teaching experiences in the fields of Artificial Intelligence, Software Development, Scientific Computing, and Open Science.
+This corner of the internet serves both as a digital portfolio, showcasing my work, and a space where I share my learning and teaching experiences in the fields of Artificial Intelligence, Software Development, Scientific Computing, and Open Science.

-While most of my work revolves around building tools that push the boundaries of technology while keeping accessibility in mind, I've a special interest in reinforcement learning, numerical computing, and natural language processing, which I've explored through my personal projects.
+Whilst most of my work revolves around building tools that push the boundaries of technology while keeping accessibility in mind, I've a special interest in reinforcement learning, numerical computing, and natural language processing, which I've explored through my personal projects.
 I'm also committed to contributing to the `NASA Open Science`_ mission, promoting transparent, reproducible, and inclusive research.

-With Open science, I often do Open source which to me, is more than a philosophy.
-It's my personal reminder to make my learnings, experiences and knowledge free and accessible, overcoming the cultural and digital barriers and inviting collaboration across disciplines and borders.
+With Open science, I often do Open Source |dash| which to me, is more than a philosophy.
+It's my personal reminder to make my learnings, experiences, and knowledge free and accessible, breaking down the cultural and digital barriers and inviting collaboration across disciplines and borders.

 .. _personal-projects: